-I also found it illuminating to read the sad history of the U.S. response to the murder of European Jews.
+Yes, the U.S. response to the murder of European Jews was disgraceful.
 I’d been aware that many officials in the State Department were overtly anti-Semitic — but I’d had no idea of the deliberate steps they took to sabotage any action by FDR’s White House to save at least some of the Jews.
 Winik recounts this story in excruciating detail in 1944: “the State Department was now using the machinery of government to prevent, rather than facilitate, the rescue of the Jews,” he writes.

 “The fear seemed to be, not that the Jews would be marched to their deaths, but that they would be sent to the Allied nations.”
 Now I know that the Department has the blood of more than a million people staining its already sad record of amorality: yes, in the absence of the obfuscation, foot-dragging, and bureaucratic nonsense from key members of the Department, more than a million lives could have been saved.